 Welcome to the Great Science-Fiction & Fantasy Works web site!

 You have apparently come to this page from a link on a search engine or another site.
 If this is your first visit here, I much recommend that you take a few minutes to look over the introductory material accessible via the red “Introductory” zone of the Site Menu available from the “hamburger” icon in the upper right of this (and every) page.
 An understanding of the purposes and principles of organization of this site will, I hope and believe, much augment your experience here, for this page and in general.
 You can simply click this link to get at the site front page, which, unsurprisingly, is the best place to start.
-Thank you for visiting.Below are the first 30 of the lowest-total-price offerings from AbeBooks; all information shown is as specified by the sellers.
-To see all responses direct from AbeBooks—who may have more than 30—click here.
+Thank you for visiting.Below are all 27 responses from AbeBooks:

 Shelf wear.
 Tanning along fore edges and pages.
 Rubbing and fading to jacket.
 Spine creases.
 Ex-library copy with associated markings, stamps, pocket and mylar jacket.
 Spine is slightly cocked.
 Browning throughout.